-If you have no plans to use the Windows Script Host you can secure your system against such exploitation by changing the behaviour of .vbs files so that instead of running the code they open the code in notepad.
+If you have no plans to use the Windows Script Host you can secure your system against such exploitation by changing the behavior of .vbs files so that instead of running the code they open the code in notepad.

 Also check out our WSH Example Code